jldeen/add-review-url/README.md

-# Azure Dev Spaces GitHub Action for adding the review url on pull request
+# Azure GitHub Action for adding the review url on pull request
-Azure Dev Spaces can provide reviewers a live, sandboxed preview of the pull request's changes before code is merged into the main branch.
+This Action can provide reviewers a live, sandboxed preview of the pull request's changes before code is merged into the main branch.
 The add-review-url GitHub Action writes the URL of the preview app as a comment on the pull request.

 ## How to include this action in our pull request workflow
 Refer to the documentation for [Azure Dev-spaces sample app](https://github.com/Azure/dev-spaces/) - [Pull Request Flow Documentation for Azure Dev Spaces](https://aka.ms/devspaces/pr-flow#configure-your-github-action)